vod6atwit/Pick-Hold-Game/README.md

 You can find it here : https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer

-After install live server, click to Go Live button
+After install live server, click Go Live button

 #### 2. Roll a dice by clicking the ROLL DICE button